ory/kratos/docs/versioned_docs/version-v0.5/guides/docker.md

 ## Image Variants

-The `Kratos` Docker images come in two different falvors, one with and one without SQLite support.
+The `Kratos` Docker images come in two different flavors, one with and one without SQLite support.
 All Docker images with the postfix `kratos:<version>-sqlite` in the tag are compiled with embed SQLite support and uses libmusl.
 All Docker images (`kratos:<version>`) without the postfix